boazsegev/plezi/README.md

 With Plezi, you can easily:

-1. Create a Ruby web application, taking full advantage of RESTful routing, HTTP streaming and scalable Websocket features;
+1. Create a Ruby web application, taking full advantage of RESTful routing and scalable Websocket features;

-2. Add Websocket services and RESTful HTTP Streaming to your existing Web-App, (Rails/Sinatra or any other Rack based Ruby app);
+2. Add Websocket services and a RESTful API to your existing Web-App, (Rails/Sinatra or any other Rack based Ruby app);

 3. Create an easily scalable backend for your SPA.

+That's it.
+Plezi brings you the router and common task automation (i.e. rendering, basic template caching, horizontal scaling, etc') - anything else (databases, models, form generators) is left alone, so you can choose the best gem for your application and situation.

 ## Guides and documentation